Newbury Building Society

 1. Account closures

-1. You can close your account at any time, without giving any reason, after giving any notice required by the account type specific conditions applying to the account, except where the account is for a fixed term which has not expired.
+1. You can close your account at any time, without giving any reason, after giving any notice required by the account type specific conditions applying to the account, except where the account is for a fixed term which has not reached the end of the fixed period.

 2. Where your account balance is under £50,000, you can instruct us to transfer this balance either online through the myaccounts service (if you have registered for the service) or, if you have a passbook, in a branch by making a payment using faster payment.

-4. We can repay to you all or part of your savings at any time, without giving any reason, after giving you at least 30 days’ notice, except where the account is for a fixed term which has not expired.
-We do not need to give notice in exceptional circumstances such as instruction of a receiver in bankruptcy, suspected fraud, tax evasion or other illegal activity, threatening/abusive behaviour towards employees, or failure to comply with your obligations under the terms and conditions.
+4. We can repay to you all or part of your savings at any time, after explaining the reasons and giving you at least 90 days’ notice, except where the account is for a fixed term which has not yet reached the end of the fixed period.
+We do not need to give notice or explain the reasons in exceptional circumstances such as instruction of a receiver in bankruptcy, instruction from the regulator, the Treasury or the Secretary of State, suspected fraud, tax evasion or other illegal activity, threatening/abusive behaviour towards employees, or failure to comply with your obligations under the terms and conditions.
 If we close your account with interest up to the closure date and make full repayment to you in person or by post, you will have no further rights in the account.
 We will not close your account or threaten to do so as a response to a valid complaint you have made.

 1. Unclaimed balances